Robust and Flexible Omnidirectional Depth Estimation with Multiple 360-degree Cameras: Related Work

 Omnidirectional depth estimation has attracted the attention of researchers because of the efficient perception for 360$^\circ$ surrounding environment.
 Shih et al. propose a stereo vision system based on two omnidirectional cameras\cite{Shih2013omnisystem,Shih2013omnisystem-2}.
 Recently, many learning-based algorithms have been proposed.
 Zioulis et al. propose two monocular networks using supervised learning\cite{OmniDepth}, and adopt the extra coordinate feature in CoordNet\cite{3D60} for learning context in the equirectangular projection (ERP) domain.
 Some algorithms solve the distortion problem of panorama with projection transformation.
 Wang et al\cite{PanoSUNCG} proposed a self-supervised framework to estimate omnidirectional depth and camera poses from 360 videos.
 They further propose BiFuse\cite{Wang2020bifuse} for monocular depth estimation which combines the ERP and CubeMap projection to overcome the distortion of panoramas.
 Jiang et al. also develop the fusion scheme and propose UniFuse\cite{Jiang2021unifuse} which achieves better performance via a more efficient fusion module.
 BiFuse++\cite{Wang2023bifuse2} integrates the bi-projection fusion architecture into self-supervised monocular 360$^\circ$ depth estimation and improves the fusion module.
 SegFuse\cite{Feng2022segfuse} also proposes a two-branch network to fuse the features of ERP and CubeMap projection images and predicts the omnidirectional depth and semantic segmentation maps.
 OmniFusion\cite{Li2022omnifusion} transforms the panorama into less-distorted perspective patches and merge the patch-wise depth predictions for the omnidirectional depth map.
 Cheng et al.\cite{Cheng2020odecnn} regard omnidirectional depth estimation as an extension of the partial depth map.
 Some methods estimation omnidirectional depth maps from binocular panoramic images.
 Wang et al.\cite{360SD-Net} propose the 360SD-Net which follows the stereo matching pipeline to estimate omnidirectional depth in the ERP domain for up-down stereo pairs.
 CSDNet\cite{Li2021csdnet} focuses on the left-right stereo and uses Mesh CNNs to solve the spherical distortions and proposes a cascade framework to estimate accurate depth maps.
 However, these methods either extract spherical features with planar convolution or do not simplify the spherical epipolar constraint.

 There are also some methods for obtaining omnidirectional depth maps based on multi-view fisheye cameras.
 Won et al. propose SweepNet\cite{SweepNet} which builds cost volume via spherical sweeping and estimates spherical depth by cost aggregation.
 They further improve the algorithm and propose the end-to-end OmniMVS\cite{Omnimvs,Omnimvs_J} architecture to achieve better performance.
 Meuleman et al. \cite{realtimeOmni} propose an adaptive spherical matching method and an efficient cost aggregation method to achieve real-time omnidirectional MVS.
+Yang et al. \cite{YangKL22Dense360depth} introduce a translation scaling scheme to extend the spherical camera model to multiview for dense 360$^\circ$ depth.
 OmniVidar\cite{OmniVidar} adopts the triple sphere camera model and rectifies the multiple fisheye images into stereo pairs of four directions to obtain depth maps.
 Su et al.\cite{Su2023omni} leverage a cascade architecture for cost regularization to achieve high accuracy for omnidirectional detph extimation from four fisheye cameras.
 However, these methods also use planar convolution to extract spherical features and the blind areas of fisheye cameras introduce discontinuity in the spherical cost volume.